AJPH embargo policy

 - Failure to adhere to this policy will result in revocation of access to embargoed material from AJPH and the American Public Health Association.

-AJPH sends out a news release via e-mail each month alerting reporters of upcoming articles that may be of interest.
-Full text of all articles are also available in advance of publication by contacting email@example.com.
+AJPH sends out a news release via email each month alerting reporters to upcoming articles that may be of interest.
+Full text of all articles are also available to credentialed reporters in advance of publication by contacting us.

-Please click here to be added to the AJPH press list.
+Subscribe to our news releases if you'd like be added to the AJPH press list.

 Complimentary online access to AJPH is available to qualified journalists.
-For more information, e-mail firstname.lastname@example.org.
+For more information, send us an email.

 American Public Health Association